Barnstable County assistance programs

 Thousands of people across southeastern Massachusetts and Cape Cod are struggling and need help with bills, debt, rent, and other costs.
 The Community Action Committee of Cape Cod & Islands (CACCI) is one local nonprofit agency that they can turn to for aid.
 It administers several different programs that can provide people with help, and they also can refer people to other charities and organizations.
 Some of the what they offer is noted below.

-The CACCI agency is one of the many community action agencies located across Massachusetts.
+- The CACCI agency is one of the many community action agencies located across Massachusetts.
 They continue to serve families and individuals in the local community.
-Some of the resources and services they provide include helping clients obtain food stamps, they can apply for and refer people to fuel and heating assistance programs, offer free health care, help people with medical bills, and offer free child care; the agency can provide free food and clothing through its emergency pantry, Missie’s Closet; and they also offer general counseling and advice.
+Some of the resources and services they provide include helping clients obtain food stamps, they can apply for and refer people to fuel and heating assistance programs, offer free health care.
+Case workers can help people with medical bills, and offer free child care.
+The non-profit agency can provide free food and clothing through its emergency pantry, Missie’s Closet; and they also offer general counseling and advice.

 Using some of these resources and assistance programs can help Barnstable County residents gain long term self-sufficiency as their finances will be in better condition.
 Click here for more information on how to reduce your overall debt levels.

+- CACCI can help people apply for grants from the Low-Income Home Energy Assistance Program (LIHEAP).
+It is for low income, elderly, and disabled households.
 This is a federal government funded energy bill program.
-LIHEAP will help qualified families pay for their home heating bills, air conditioning and cooling expenses, and any other energy costs.
+LIHEAP will help qualified families pay for their home heating bills, air conditioning and cooling expenses, as well as any other energy costs.
 In addition, funds may be available to helping people weatherize their homes so they can reduce their energy bills.
 Thousands of people are supported by these program every year.

 To apply or learn more about these programs, stop by the Community Action Committee of Cape Cod and the Islands at 115 Enterprise Road, Hyannis, MA 02601, or call them at (508) 771-1727.
 Or click more on Cape Cod Community Action.